vijayjawali/data-vault-neuroimagaing/SMD2022_Project/doc/README.txt

 	python InformationDelivery.py

 Note : 	The default username is 'smd', password is 'smd2022' and connected to port 5432 for postgres credentials
-		If any changes in the credentials are required to be made, navigate to lines 461-465 within the script.
+		If any changes in the credentials are required to be made, navigate to config.txt file in code folder and change the respective parameters

 d. plotly will provide a local URL to open in browser when the script runs
 	Example : Dash is running on http://127.0.0.1:4050/